-The opening three words of Genesis 1:1 tells us when something happened.
+The opening three words of Genesis 1:1 tell us when something happened.
 The Hebrew word that is translated as “beginning” is resit.
 The root meaning of resit is “beginning, chief, first, what comes first or beginning point.”
-The word tells us that at some point in the distant past something happened and it was the first thing.
+The word tells us that at some point in the distant past something happened and it was the first thing to happen.

 “Who” – God

-The next word in Genesis 1:1 tells us who did something and we are introduced to God.
+The next word in Genesis 1:1 tells us who did something.
+The who is God.
 It is amazing that the Bible does not start with some philosophical argument about the existence of God.
-It just tells us God exists and in the next words will tell us what He did.
+It just tells us that God exists and in the rest of Genesis 1 we are told what God did.

 Hear, O Israel: The LORD our God is one LORD.
 Deuteronomy 6:4 (NASB)

 The Hebrew word that is translated as “LORD” is Yahweh.
 The Hebrew word that is translated as God in this verses is elohim.
 That is, Yahweh is elohim.
 Then we are told that Yahweh is one.
 The Hebrew word translated as “one” refers to the cardinal number one.
 That is, He is not two, three, four or five gods.
 He is just one God.
 This means that the God introduced to us in Genesis is a plural-one.
 He is a trinity.